The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 Oct.
 5, 2017: The New York Times publishes allegations

-While rumors of sexual harassment and assault had long dogged Weinstein — even supplying punchlines at the Oscars — but it wasn't until the Times and The New Yorker published exposés that the allegations found serious traction.
+While rumors of sexual harassment and assault had long dogged Weinstein — even supplying punchlines at the Oscars — it wasn't until the Times and The New Yorker published exposés that the allegations found serious traction.

 The Times' story, written by Jodi Kantor and Megan Twohey, focused on allegations by a series of assistants and actresses, such as Ashley Judd and Rose McGowan.